Italy-Adriacost

 Gänsegeier, Eurasian griffon vulture (Gyps fulvus)

 After my trip, I had covered 1850 km and had some successes.
 A few new species: the rare Sacred Ibis, Taiga Chiffchaff, Rock Bunting, and Lap Plover.
-Of course also with many other beautiful motifs and impressions.
+Of course, also with many other beautiful motifs and impressions.
 I have had very positive experiences in Italy with very friendly and accommodating people.